 Online Photography Courses

 If you are just starting out and you’ve watched hours of me jabbering on in the free tutorials you’re probably ready for your next challenge.
-The Ultimate Beginners Course is an intimate journey with your camera, getting to know it and how to use it with an expert’s guidance.
+The Masterclass in Photography is an intimate journey with your camera, getting to know it and how to use it with an expert’s guidance.
 If you are generally snap happy and pick the best from a bunch of auto photos - this is where you want to be.
 I designed this course to help beginners come out of the shadow of their cameras.
 I wanted them to be the reason the photo was a keeper - because they were in control of the moment and used their camera effectively.

 There are so many features on new cameras and they can make anyone a little flustered - all you need is five main controls.
 My ethos is ‘cameras don’t pictures, people do’ and this course is taking the power away from the equipment and into your very capable hands.